How to Clean Saltwater Fish — From Catch to Cooler in 10 Minutes

 The Ice Slurry Method

-A dry ice cooler is not cold enough.
+A dry ice cooler is not cold enough — full stop.
 You want an ice slurry — ice plus enough saltwater to create a slushy mixture that surrounds every fish completely.
-The slurry pulls heat out of the fish three times faster than dry ice contact.
+The slurry pulls heat out of the fish roughly three times faster than dry ice contact alone.
 Use a 2:1 ratio of ice to fish by weight.
-A 54-quart Yeti or equivalent cooler handles about 15-20 pounds of fish comfortably with proper ice.
-Pre-chill the cooler with ice for thirty minutes before the trip if you can.
+A 54-quart Yeti or equivalent cooler handles about 15–20 pounds of fish comfortably with proper ice coverage.
+Pre-chill the cooler with ice for thirty minutes before the trip if you can manage it.

 When to Gut on the Boat

 On day trips under four hours, bleeding and icing is enough.
-On longer offshore trips — eight hours, overnight runs — gut the fish on the boat.
+On longer offshore runs — eight hours, overnight trips — gut the fish on the boat.
 The gut cavity holds heat and bacteria even in a well-iced cooler.
-Remove the entrails, rinse the cavity, and put the fish back in the slurry.
-This is non-negotiable on warm days above 85°F.
+Remove the entrails, rinse the cavity, put the fish back in the slurry.
+This is non-negotiable on warm days above 85°F — the kind of July afternoon that makes you question your life choices out on the water.

 Time Limits

-• Properly bled and iced fish — 48 hours before quality starts dropping
+- Properly bled and iced fish — 48 hours before quality starts dropping noticeably

 Common Mistakes That Ruin Good Fish

-Every one of these I’ve either done myself or watched someone else do at the cleaning station.
+Every one of these I’ve either done myself or watched someone do at the cleaning station — usually while wincing from about ten feet away.

 Not Bleeding Immediately

-Already covered this above, but it bears repeating because it’s the highest-impact mistake on the list.
+Already covered this above, but it bears repeating because it’s honestly the highest-impact mistake on the list.
 The first five minutes after landing a fish matter more than anything you do at the cleaning table.
 Bleed it.
-Every time.
+Every single time.
+No exceptions.

 Not Enough Ice

-People chronically underestimate how much ice they need.
+People chronically underestimate ice needs — it’s almost universal.
 If you can see the fish through the ice, you don’t have enough.
 Double what you think you need on hot days.
 Ice is cheap.
-Ruined fish is expensive — both in dollars and in the wasted time you spent catching it.
+Ruined fish is expensive — both the dollars you spent on the trip and the hours you burned catching it.

 Cutting Through the Rib Cage

-This is a pure technique problem.
+Pure technique problem.
 Forcing the blade through the ribs instead of arcing around them leaves bone fragments in the fillet and destroys the meat near the belly.
 Take the extra four seconds to make a clean arc.
-Your guests will notice the difference.
+Your guests will notice — maybe not consciously, but they’ll notice.

 Leaving the Bloodline

-On redfish especially, but true for most species — that dark lateral strip is the source of strong, off-putting flavor.
+On redfish especially, but honestly true for most species — that dark lateral strip is the source of strong, off-putting flavor.
 It’s not the fish.
-It’s the bloodline.
+It’s what you left on.
 Trim it completely.
 Run your thumb along the fillet after you think you’ve trimmed it and feel for any remaining dark tissue.
-If you feel it, cut it out.
+Still there?
+Cut it out.

 Washing Fillets Too Early

-Rinsing fillets in fresh water before you’re done processing dries out the surface and speeds up bacterial growth.
+Rinsing fillets in fresh water before you’re done processing dries out the surface and speeds up bacterial growth — counterintuitive, but real.
 Rinse once, at the very end, right before bagging.
-Keep the fillets cold and dry throughout the process and give them one final rinse right before they go into a Ziploc or vacuum bag for the freezer.
+Keep fillets cold and dry throughout the whole process, then give them one final rinse right before they go into a Ziploc or vacuum bag for the freezer.

-Fishing is the easy part.
+Fishing is honestly the easy part.
 Cleaning is the skill that actually determines what ends up on the plate.
-Get the fundamentals right, learn the quirks of the specific species you’re targeting, and the rest of it takes care of itself.
+Get the fundamentals right, learn the quirks of whatever species you’re targeting, and the rest of it takes care of itself.

 Stay in the loop